 The way a domain name escrow works is that both parties agree to the terms of the transaction, which includes the domain name(s) and sale price.
 The Buyer will then have to submit a payment for the agreed amount into the escrow account.
 Once the escrow service has verified and secured the payment, you are instructed to transfer the domain name to the buyer.
 Once the buyer confirms they have possession of the domain the funds will be released to you.

-I hope you did find your answer related to selling a domain name in this guide but if not, please let me know in the comment sections and I’ll do my best to help.
+I hope you did find your answer about how to sell a domain name in this guide but if not, please let me know in the comment sections and I’ll do my best to help.

 Did all this information about selling domain names got you interested in the business of investing in domain names?
 Some great resources to start learning about the industry are Domaining.com, where you can find many more blogs such as the one you are reading right now, NamePros.com, the leading forum on the web to discuss domain names and DNAcademy, a terrific accelerated learning course for domain name investors by Michael Cyger, the founder of DomainSherpa.com.